HolyBugx/HolyTips/Middlewares/Middlewares.md

 # Middlewares

-A solid understanding of CDNs, Proxies, Load Balancers, and Caching workarounds.
+A solid understanding of CDNs, Proxies, Load Balancers, and different Caching workarounds.

 ## Table of Contents